 There are many differing theories on when you should floss for optimal oral hygiene.
 One theory states that it is best to floss first to loosen up the plaque and food particles that have gathered in between your teeth.
 However, the argument against that is- then when you brush your teeth the plaque will get wedged back in between your teeth, and since you’ve already flossed…

 Then there is the matter of the mouthwash – where does that fit in?
 Do you want to loosen everything in the beginning or do a final sweep at the end and spit it all out?
 These are great questions to explore!

 Here Is Our Answer

 While there are so many different answers from multiple resources, as long as you are both brushing and flossing, you are doing what you should be doing for your teeth!
 While brushing your teeth removes plaque from the tooth it cannot complete the job on it’s own.
 Cleaning between your teeth daily removes debris that your toothbrush just cannot reach.
 We are always encouraging our patients to make sure they are maintaining a healthy smile by brushing and flossing regularly.
 No matter what order you do them in!
 And, adding in mouthwash is never a bad idea either!

 If you ever have any question about how to best protect your teeth from gum disease, cavities or any other oral health issues please do not hesitate to contact us.
-The Doctors at our Brandywine / Wilmington, Hockessin, Middletown and Newark offices are always happy to answer any questions that you might have.
+The Doctors at our offices in Brandywine, Hockessin, Middletown, Newark, Wilmington, Millsboro, and Pediatric office in Newark, DE are always happy to answer any questions that you might have.
 Remember to brush and floss daily and don’t forget to come in for your preventative checkup and cleaning every 6 months!